-team that includes Scott and Haidee Robinson, will help you create a comprehensive plan for your property.
+team led by Scott and Haidee Robinson, will help you create a comprehensive plan for your property.

 Beneficial outcomes of a managed property plan can include: